AnyChart/docs.anychart.com/Basic_Charts/Sunburst_Chart.md

 **Note:** It is possible to add custom fields to your data – see the [Labels and Tooltips](#labels_and_tooltips) section of this article.

-Unlike other chart types based on the tree data structure (e.g., the [Treemap](Treemap_Chart) chart), this chart allows adding more than one parent node:
+Unlike other chart types based on the tree data structure (e.g., the [Treemap](Treemap_Chart) chart), this chart allows adding more than one root node:

 ```
 // create data